 It is the students' responsibility to request academic accommodations.
 If you are a student with a documented disability who may require academic accommodations and have not registered with Student Accessibility Services, please contact them at 403-220-6019.
-Students who have not registered with Student Accessibility Services are not eligible for formal academic http://www.ucalgary.ca/emergencyplan/assemblypoints;
+Students who have not registered with Student Accessibility Services are not eligible for formal academic accommodations.
+More information about academic accommodations can be found at www.ucalgary.ca/access.